 UBS Group AG is subject to, and compliant with, all relevant Swiss legal and regulatory requirements regarding corporate governance.
-In addition, as a foreign company with shares listed on the New York Stock Exchange, UBS Group AG complies with all relevant corporate governance standards applicable to foreign private issuers.
+In addition, as a foreign company with shares listed on the New York

+Stock Exchange, UBS Group AG complies with all relevant corporate governance standards applicable to foreign private issuers.

 UBS Group AG operates under a strict dual board structure.
-The Board of Directors ("BoD"), under the leadership of the Chairman, decides on the strategy of UBS upon recommendation by the Group Chief Executive Officer ("Group CEO"), and supervises and monitors the business, whereas the Group Executive Board ("GEB"), headed by the Group CEO, has executive management responsibility.
+The BoD under the leadership of the Chairman, decides on the strategy of UBS upon recommendation by the Group Chief Executive Officer ("Group CEO") and exercises ultimate supervision over management, whereas the Group Executive Board ("GEB"), headed by the Group CEO, has executive management responsibility.
 The functions of Chairman of the BoD and Group CEO are assigned to two different people, ensuring a separation of power.
 This structure establishes checks and balances and preserves the institutional independence of the BoD from the day-to-day management of UBS, for which responsibility is delegated to the GEB under the leadership of the Group CEO.
 No member of one board may simultaneously be a member of the other.

 Supervision and control of the GEB remain with the BoD.
-The authorities and responsibilities of the two bodies are governed by the Articles of Association and the Organization Regulations of UBS Group AG with their annexes.
+The authorities and responsibilities of the two bodies are governed by the Articles of Association and the Organisation Regulations of UBS Group AG with their annexes.